-- The MPS in Design Management & Communications is comprised of 33 credits (11 courses). - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete the two core courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - Students must complete MPDM 550: Design Management and Strategy with a grade of B or better to be eligible for graduation.
+- The MPS in Design Management & Communications consists of 33 credits (11 courses). - Students must maintain a minimum cumulative GPA of 3.000 to remain in good academic standing and to be eligible for graduation. - Students must complete the two core courses, Ethics and Capstone, with grades of B or better to be eligible for graduation. - Students must complete MPDM 550: Design Management and Strategy with a grade of B or better to be eligible for graduation.
 This course cannot be waived or transferred in. - The MPS degree must be completed within five years. - All core and/or foundation courses-aside from Capstone, which is taken during the final semester of the program-must be completed before any elective courses are taken.

-To earn an MPS in Design Management & Communications, students must successfully complete 11 courses (33 credits total), including:
+To earn an MPS in Design Management & Communications, students must successfully complete the following curriculum:

-MPDM 500/5040: Ethical Design MPDM 900/7990: Capstone
+2 Core Courses (6 credits) MPDM 500/5040: Ethical Design MPDM 900/7990: Capstone

-MPDM 520/5042: Visual Communications

-MPDM 550/5043: Design Management and Strategy

-MPDM 600/5041: Design Thinking MPDM 620/5003: Design Leadership
+MPDM 520/5042: Visual Communications MPDM 550/5043: Design Management and Strategy MPDM 600/5041: Design Thinking MPDM 620/5003: Design Leadership